Friends of Greenbelt Theatre

 Tom Mellies has lived in Greenbelt since 2015 and is an aerospace engineer.
 He serves on the board as a way to volunteer within his community and support the arts in Prince George’s county.

 Meagan Baco is an active advocate for preservation, currently the Director of Communications at Preservation Maryland, and previously Acting President of Preservation Action.
 She is the co-founder of Histpres, a job board for emerging preservationists, and has spoken about the young preservation movement at the National Preservation Conference.
 She is a founding member of Buffalo’s Young Preservationists, Painting for Preservation, and committee member of Women in Preservation.

-Oliver Gaycken is currently President of the Friends of Greenbelt Theatre.
-He is an Associate Professor in the Department of English and a core faculty member of the Film Studies Program and the Program in Comparative Literature at the University of Maryland, College Park.
+Oliver Gaycken is an Associate Professor in the Department of English and a core faculty member of the Film Studies Program and the Program in Comparative Literature at the University of Maryland, College Park.
 He is the author of Devices of Curiosity: Early Cinema and Popular Science (Oxford University Press 2015).
 His articles have appeared in Historical Journal of Film, Radio, and Television; Science in Context; Journal of Visual Culture; Early Popular Visual Culture, Screen, and the collection Learning with the Lights Off.
 He has resided in Greenbelt since 2011.

 Dr. Caitlin McGrath is the Executive Director of Old Greenbelt Theatre and also sits on the FGT board.
 Caitlin received a PhD in Cinema and Media Studies from the University of Chicago in 2010.
 She has been a resident of Greenbelt since 2011.
 In 2013, she revived the Friends of Greenbelt Theatre, which was then incorporated and achieved non-profit status in 2014.
 Her vision for the Theatre is to transform it into a center for film culture in Prince George’s County.